Litterbugs in Johor, including foreigners, face up to US$2,500 fine for skipping mandatory community service

 CNA has reached out to SWCorp to check if the same rules apply to foreigners in other parts of Malaysia.

-The mandatory community service orders are under amendments to the Solid Waste and Public Cleansing Management Act 2007 (Act 672) which metes out stricter punishments for minor littering offences from Jan 1.
+The mandatory community service orders are under amendments to the Solid Waste and Public Cleansing Management Act 2007 (Act 672) which metes out stricter punishments for minor littering offences since Jan 1.

 The amendments were passed by Malaysia’s House of Representatives, the Dewan Rakyat, and tabled in the upper house of parliament last year.